Kritika_mente aspires to be a blog where I share my reflections about the intersection of psychology and politics🌱

 I propose humanizing childhoods and adolescences: recognizing children and adolescents as subjects, as agents, and as deserving of care; their autonomy, needs, rhythms, and individualities matter.
 The spaces of minors function as sites of power that replicate and rehearse what will potentially become their future work, family, and social environments.
 By integrating the idea that not questioning authority is morally correct, we strip them of their most powerful tool for self-care and collective transformation: self-listening and connection with themselves—affecting especially those who align least with the norm.
 It is time to take responsibility: to dare to listen to their voices, and to discover what might happen if we gave back to them what should always have been theirs.

-Let's have a free short call to feel if we click?
+Let's have a free short call and feel if we click?